 Allen College offers their courses in a variety of formats including face-to-face, hybrid, and online.
 Regardless of course format, Allen College recommends that all students possess basic computer literacy skills such as using word processing software, navigating the internet, printing documents, and using email.
 Allen College uses two learning management systems, Blackboard and Evolve, and they recommend that students have access to an up-to-date personal computer and high-speed Internet connection.
 They do provide students 24/7 access to The Allen College Computer lab, and remote students have access to all the online library databases to complete their assignments.

 Allen College does admit students who live outside the state of Iowa.
 These applicants should consult with an admission counselor prior to applying to discuss how they will arrange clinical experiences and online courses.
 Some states require approval prior to Allen College offering online courses in those states.
 Certain state board of nursing outside of the state of Iowa also require the applicant to seek formal approval.

-Dr. Ruselle DeBonis is a board certified family nurse practitioner and professor at Allen College.
+Dr. Ruselle DeBonis is a board certified family NP and professor at Allen College.
 She is also the MSN Clinical coordinator and has earned additional certification in foot care and nursing education.
-She teaches Advanced Health Assessment as well as clinical courses for primary care students.
+She teaches Advanced Health Assessment as well as clinical courses.